 #3.
 Media: Put proof where it has the biggest punch

-The following section is a media section, no doubt, to increase the proof or credibility of this services.
+The following section is a media section, no doubt, to increase the proof or credibility of this service.
 I like the logos.
 They do give some extra credibility to Book in a Box.
 But…

 They should appear further down the page – AFTER the customer understands what the service is and why I should care.
 Then the “proof” would be much more powerful.